charliedevs/conlang-dictionary/README.md

 - [ ] Use server actions instead of API requests
   - see createWord
+- [ ] Use zod for insert/update and infer types where possible instead of declaring types manually
 - [ ] Create a custom 404/not found page
 - [ ] Update afterSignInUrl to fallbackUrl and forceUrl
 - [ ] Maybe create users table with data from clerk and tie it to the conlang table